rnietoe/Training/docs/AWS/AWS Architect.md

 }
 ```

+Changes to IAM Policies take effect almost immediately (with maybe a few seconds delay).

 **S3 Objetc lock** are objects **W**ritten **O**nce and **R**ead **M**any.
 WORM model.
 Objects (the whole bucket or individual files) became unmodificable and undeletable:

 * Governance mode: some users are grant with permissions to alter settings or delete the object version